 Consider The Size Of The Space

 Small Teen Bedroom Ideas

-If you can build shelves and drawers into the wall or closet, the more space you’ll have for other things.
-Make sure you use higher spaces as well by installing shelves over the bed or hanging shelves or other decor from the ceiling.
+If you can build shelves and drawers into the wall or closet, that will leave more space for other things.
+Make sure you take advantage of higher spaces as well by installing shelves over the bed or hanging shelves or other decor from the ceiling.
 To make the room look bigger, consider using soft tones that keep the room bright and using mirrors to add depth.

-Large Teen Bedroom Ideas
+Large Bedroom Ideas for Teens

 Add a hangout space for friends with a TV and futon or couch that functions as a bed for sleepovers.
 If your teen is striving to be the next influencer, build an area for recording videos or podcasts or taking the perfect picture.
 Create a space for homework or leisurely reading or make a display area for their collections.
 A vanity with a mirror and counter space for makeup and hairstyling tools will make primping fun and keep clutter out of a shared bathroom.
 Keep your teen’s interests in mind to design the perfect space for them and make sure they are part of the process.

 Choose A Color Scheme